Prove that no straight line can cross all three sides of a triangle, at points away from the vertices.

 On a certain planet the time zones can only differ by a multiple of \(1\) hour and their day is divided into hours in the same way Earth’s day is divided into hours.
 Show that if we pick \(25\) cities on that planet, some two cities will have the same local time.

-The bag contains balls of two different colours: black and white.
-What is the smallest number of balls that need to be taken out of the bag blindly so that among them there are obviously two balls of the same colour?
+A bag contains balls of two different colours: black and white.
+What is the smallest number of balls that needs to be taken out of the bag blindly so that among them there are obviously two balls of the same colour?